 Why do I have to remove the lids from plastic bottles?

-The lids are made from a different type of plastic than the rest of the container and need to be placed in your recycling bin loose.
-They are separated at the MRF into the different plastic types before being taken to processing plants for recycling into new products.
+The lids are made from a different type of plastic than the rest of the container and need to be placed in the general waste bin.

 Do I have to remove the labels from plastic containers?

 No. If it is easy to remove them, then please do, but otherwise just put your clean plastic bottles and containers in the recycling bin with labels attached.

 Do I have to rinse the plastic containers before recycling them?